TelediskoDAO/mailer/README.md

 * [Zoho Email APIs](https://api-console.zoho.com/)
 * [The Graph](https://thegraph.com/hosted-service/subgraph/telediskodao/resolution)
 * [Uptime Robot](https://uptimerobot.com)
+* Odoo APIs

 ### Overall architecture
 The cloudflare worker orchestrates the logic of the mailer.
 More in details:

+*Use case: new pre-draft resolution*
 * It checks whether there are new resolutions on The Graph
 * If so, authenticates to Zoho and and sends out an email per each new resolution

+*Use case: new approved resolution*
+* It checks whether there are resolutions that have recently been approved on The Graph
+* If so:
+    * authenticates odoo and fetches all Teledisko user information (ETH address and email)
+    * authenticates to Zoho and and sends out an email per each resolution to all those that are eligible voters for the resolution

 It is run every 5 minutes from a Scheduled Trigger inside Cloudflare.